Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 ### Disk Expansion
 Azure VMware solution makes it possible to expand the environment with minimal user input.
 If manually expanding the contract, it should be documented who will perform these activities and how to do it.
 AVS operators should ensure node reservation is available for growing the environment as needed.

+#### Continous cost optimization and right-sizing
+Identifying underutilized or idle resources and right-sizing VMs can save money by reducing unnecessary costs.

 ## Patching and Upgrades

-Tagging also for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g host, business, owner, environment, etc.).
+Tagging also for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).
 The tagging strategy can then be applied for chargeback and resource tracking.
 These tags can be applied during provisioning.
 Leveraging infrastructure as code can create, update, and destroy guest VM and work alongside a configuration management tool

 ## Disaster Recovery and Business Continuity